Ameritron (and other) Amplifier Repair Service

 c.) popcorn or packing peanuts

-Foam mattress toppers, seat cushion type foam, or pool noodles are about the correct density for heavy items.
+Dense foam mattress toppers, seat cushion type foam, or even pool noodles are about the correct density for heavy items.
 With the amplifier sitting on the packing, pushing down on the amplifier, you should some yield.
 The concern is the pounds per square inch collapse pressure.
 The cushioning has to yield and spring back without bursting.

 3.)
-Amplifiers and devices with painted surfaces good cabinets should be bagged to prevent finish damage.
+Amplifiers and devices with painted surfaces or decals you care about should be bagged in a smooth slippery bag prevent finish and decal damage.

 5.)
-Packing must surround the device and prevent the amplifier or tube from moving around inside the box.
-A well-packed box will have a noticeable “bounce back” if dropped on a rigid hard surface from a few inches.
+Packing must surround the device and prevent the amplifier or tube from freely moving around inside the box.
+You should not be able to hear or feel the item moving or sliding around in the box.
+A well-packed box will have a noticeable “bounce back” when dropped on a rigid hard surface from a few inches.

 If the package with the tube or amplifier cannot take a 20-30 inch drop and cushion the item safely, the shipment runs an increased risk of damage.